gitMarv23/343proj1/README.txt

     page.
     Escape your CLI via the std keystroke (eg, control-C. maybe).

+    8. Install missing dependencies by executing the following npm install ejs

-    From our main webpage you can type help in the "get form text" prompt to view a list of commnads
+    From our main webpage you can type "help" in the "get form text" prompt to view a list of commnads

 Bugs as of 2/20/2021 compilation:
     Redirection of source and target paths